nab138/CosmicPhysics/readme.md

 # Cosmic Physics

 Real physics in CR!
 Buggy, but not too bad.
+Uses Puzzle loader.

 ## Usage:
 - Infuser: Right click to turn blocks into physics objects or vise versa